 This paper is organized as follows.
-We start with the general problem formulation in Sec.~\ref{Sec:Problem.formulation} and, in Sec.~\ref{Sec:find.alpha} we reformulate it using the probabilistic framework, which allows us to apply the \gls{ml} estimation to the parameters defining the model, and obtain the optimal regularization parameter.
-Details of derivations are relegated to appendices, where we also show how the complexity burden is alleviated via eigenvalue decomposition.
-In Sec.~\ref{Sec:Numerical.examples}, to illustrate the operation of the proposed method, we apply it to the system identification problem and show how the automatically regularized MMSE filters compare to the ``oracle" solutions (\ie those which rely on ex ante knowledge of the impulse response).
-The examples indicate that, the regularization parameter we find, automatically adjusts to the changes in the \gls{snr} as well as to the model mismatch.
+We start with the general problem formulation in Sec.~\ref{Sec:Problem.formulation} and, in Sec.~\ref{Sec:find.alpha} we reformulate it using the probabilistic framework, which allows us to apply the \gls{ml} estimation to the parameters defining the model and obtain the optimal regularization parameter.
+Section~\ref{Sec:Regularization.for.MVDR} discusses automatic regularization in the interference-suppression problem.
+In Sec.~\ref{Sec:Numerical.examples}, to illustrate the operation of the proposed method, we apply it to system identification (as an example of error-minimization) and to beamforming (as an example of interference suppression) to show how the automatically regularized \gls{mmse} filters compare to other methods proposed in the literature and to an ``oracle" solution.
+The latter relies on ex-ante knowledge of the best regularization parameter, and is obtained by grid search over the space of the latter, by maximizing the performance criterion of interest, which is possible in the simulations where we know all signals involved.

+The examples indicate that the regularization parameter, which we find, automatically adjusts to the changes in operational conditions (such as the \gls{snr}) and to the problem structure.

 Our main conclusion is that, by adopting the machine learning approach, the automatic regularization is so simple that it deserves to be a go-to solution in the signal processing context.